valr300/OSPaypalIpn/README.md

 Note that for these steps and further down the road, you REALLY need to know what you are doing, and taking these steps I took here won’t necessarily mean success on your installation. as your installation might be slightly different than mine, however, I think that if I show you what I did, it might help you find what you need to do, adapting these instructions to your own environment.
 And I am not responsible in any way shape or form on whatever you do on your system.
 Take backups before proceeding.

+## Updating
+if you already installed this package, then proceed with updates .

+  1. Put the content of the "ipn" folder in  /var/www/{yourwebsite}/ipn :

+         cd {the place you put the package}
+         sudo cp -r * /var/www/{yourwebsite}/ipn/

+  2. install the appropriate script to go from your current version to the latest : update_db101.sql  to upgrade from 1.00 to 1.01

+You stop here, you should have the latest version.

 # Step 1: Setting up your account